d33p0st/supersonic/README.md

 - Moderate use: **5-10% improvement**
 - Bulk operations (slice, split, drain): **10-20% improvement**

-### Lock-Free Reads
+### Optimized Read Operations

-Read operations use atomic loads without acquiring locks when synchronization is optional, enabling true concurrent reads with zero contention.
+Read operations use atomic loads with fine-tuned memory ordering, enabling concurrent reads with minimal overhead and zero contention when synchronization is optional.

 ---